 Tunes can make or break a great road trip so take the time to curate a great playlist complete with everyone’s favourite songs.
 Make sure you’re ready to rock and roll with the right cables to connect to your car’s sound system or kick it old school with CDs or even tapes!

 6. Pack an emergency kit

 The Boy Scout motto rings true when you’re hitting the road because if you break down you will want to be prepared.
-Put together a little kit which you can keep in the boot complete with a small first-aid kit, water, non-perishable food and maybe even a small stash of cash.
+Put together a little kit which you can keep under the passenger seat complete with a small first-aid kit, water, non-perishable food and maybe even a small stash of cash.
 In your glove box make sure you have all the details of your car insurance and roadside assistance on hand, including things like policy number contact numbers, and member number.

 7. Pack a good supply of road trip snacks

 Snacks are a staple of any road trip so spend a bit of time preparing the menu and packing it into an esky or a cooler bag to keep them fresh.
 Better yet, indulge in the local cuisine!
 If you see a bakery is touting the best vanilla slice in Australia, you better make sure you get on that taste test and give your verdict.

 8. Pack it up

 If you’re planning to beat the traffic by hitting the road early, pack your car the night before.
 This will mean you can pack carefully and orderly - plus you’re less likely to forget something as you won’t be rushing around.

 The most important part of any road trip is to rest or swap drivers every two hours.
 There are loads of driver reviver rest stops all over Australia and at busy times like Easter, many of these stops are manned by friendly volunteers offering you a cuppa, a biccy and a chat.